jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Grappled condition, what is the *Movable* effect?
+What is the Grappled *Movable* effect?
 Back: The grappler can move the grappled creature while it moves.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769475960900-->